1933 Wisconsin milk strike

 The 1933 Wisconsin milk strike was a series of strikes conducted by a cooperative group of Wisconsin dairy farmers in an attempt to raise the price of milk paid to producers during the Great Depression.
-Three main strike periods occurred in 1933, with length of time and level of violence increased during each one.
+Three main strike periods occurred in 1933, with length of time and level of violence increasing during each one.

 The cooperative milk pool attempted to coordinate their efforts with larger farm groups, specifically the National Farm Holiday Association and Wisconsin Farmers' Holiday Association.
 However, during each strike, the larger farm holiday groups ended their strikes prematurely leaving the milk pool to conduct its strike alone.

 Rationale

 Wisconsin's Past and Present lists the price of evaporated milk from 1927 to 1929 as $4.79 / 100 lb with 46% to farmers, 33% to manufacturers and 21% to merchandisers.
 That price fell to an average of $3.48 / 100 lb, with individual farmers receiving a smaller percentage of the proceeds: 30.5% to farmers, 43% to manufacturers and 26.5% to merchandisers between 1930 and 1933.
-This decrease, combined with inflation during the Depression, put small farmers in an extremely difficult position.
+This decrease put small farmers in an extremely difficult position.
 Farmers who produced milk for bottling were able to remain solvent, but those who produced milk for cheese, butter and other uses were driven into poverty.
-The price of milk that was going to urban areas for bottling was around $1.50 for a hundred pounds while the milk going to cheese and butter factories was only getting $0.85 for a hundred pounds of milk.
+The price of milk that was going to urban areas for bottling was around $1.50 for a hundred pounds while the milk going to cheese and butter factories was only $0.85 for a hundred pounds of milk.
 This created a kind of civil war between the two types of dairy farmers.
 Milk to be bottled was largely unaffected by the strikes.

 In the 1930s, Wisconsin was the largest producer of milk in the United States.
 According to the 1930 decennial census, there were more than 125,000 dairy farms in the state.
 63% of all land in Wisconsin was farmland and 71% of that land was used for dairy farming.

 Methods employed in the strikes were initially to simply not sell milk unless a previously agreed upon price of $1.50 per hundred pounds had been met.
-When the strikers realized they were grossly outnumbered and that some of the members were selling at a reduced price, they resorted to roadblocks to prevent milk deliveries to the manufacturers.
+When the strikers realized they were grossly outnumbered and that some of their members were selling at a reduced price, they resorted to roadblocks to prevent milk deliveries to the manufacturers.
 Fixed road blocks were established and trucks were turned back if they contained milk.
 If they refused to turn back, the strikers forcibly dumped the milk at the roadside.
 In the early strikes, the deliveries simply took alternate routes to avoid the fixed roadblocks.
 During later strikes, the strikers took to the roads in search of delivery trucks and forced them to turn back as they were found.
 When they couldn't stop the deliveries, the strikers sometimes resorted to tainting the delivered milk with kerosene or oil, or in a few cases, throwing bombs at the creameries.